Scanframe/sf-mod-app/README.md

 events timed and initiated from within the application can be handled by scripts.
 Also demonstrates a highlighting editor for javascript.

+## Concept Project 5: Unit Testing in Projects

+The [`unit-test`](unit-test) directory is a proof of concept that application can have unit tests in `CMakelists.txt` files using different unit test libraries.